 Graduates & Alumni

-In 2012, Reinhardt awarded 330 degrees.
-The College has more than 10,000 living alumni.
+In 2013, Reinhardt awarded 267 degrees.
+The University has more than 10,000 living alumni.
 For more information on alumni services or activities, please contact the Office of Alumni Relations and Alumni Giving.

 Reinhardt is supported by alumni, friends, parents, foundations, corporations, and organizations, as well as the North Georgia Conference of The United Methodist Church, individual churches and Sunday school classes.

-The endowment is $38.7 million (as of 6/30/12).
+The endowment is $40.1 million (6/30/13).
 These funds are used for purposes that are consistent with donor wishes.
 They support student scholarships, faculty research and the expansion and maintenance of campus facilities.

 Reinhardt University awards merit, leadership, athletic, United Methodist, and academic division aid, scholarships and grants to eligible students.